deleomike/Portfolio/README.md

         and creates an object for each processor, which contains the list of commands.
 Then the simulation pits each command from every processor against each other to test if there is a conflict.
 If there is, then it adds a stall inbetween until no conflict exists

-    - NOTE: At the moment I would say this is the most impressive project I have because of the amount of planning and work that went into it.
-It is extensice.